mtgjson/mtgjson-website/docs/data-models/set/index.md

 > ### isOnlineOnly
 >
-> If the set is only available in online game variations.
+> If the set is only available in online game play variations.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.0.0`

 > ### isPaperOnly <i class="optional"></i>
 >
-> If the set is available only in paper.
+> If the set is only available in paper game play.
 >
 > - **Type:** `boolean`
 > - **Introduced:** `v4.6.2`